microsoft/M3P/README.md

 $MODELS: path to store models
 $VOCAB_PATH: path to the vocab file
 $FEA_PATH: path to the image features
-$MILD_PATH: subdirectory of the image features for MILD dataset
 $EVAL_PATH: path to save evaluation results
 ```